csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 * Justin: UI/UX Designer, Frontend Developer.
 Focuses on the user interface and user experience design and developing the client-side components of the plugin

-* David: UI/UX Designer, Backend Developer.
+* David: UI/UX Designer, Backend Developer, Product Manager.
 Focuses on the user interface and user experience design and developing the server-side aspects of the plugin.
+Responsible for overall project coordination.

 * Vala: DevOps, UI/UX Designer.
 Manages deployment, continuous integration of plugin and user interface and user experience design.